microsoft/proxy_wifi/README.md

 #### Simulated interface

-If the client application provide a `FakeNetworkProvider` callback when instancitating proxy_wifi service, a simulated (or "fake" interface will be created).
+If the client application provide a `FakeNetworkProvider` callback when instantiating proxy_wifi service, a simulated (or "fake" interface will be created).
 It allows to simulate Wi-Fi networks in the guest.

 At any point in time, the simulated interface consider that all networks returned by the `FakeNetworkProvider` callback are visible and connected.
 Connection and disconnection request to these networks will always succeed as long as they are returned by the callback and they will correspond to no-op.